Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "travelAt": "17-12-2024"
 }
 > 💡 Notes:
-- Ypu can replace the placeholders with your details or any dummy details for testing.
+- You can replace the placeholders with your details or any dummy details for testing.
 - The value given for `busNumber` is also a placeholder/dummy.
 Can use any bus number that you want to book.
 But that must present/active in DB.
 - travelAt can be dd-MM-yyyy or dd/MM/yyyy — strict mode parsing ensures no invalid dates slip through.